rwebaz/R-Data-Lessons-Project/README.md

-# Simple-R
+# R-Data

-A repo of R-Framework ( Math, Science ) scripts
+A repo of R-Framework ( Math, Science ) scripts and Lessons